- A Nigerian model identified as @Dimssoo has taken to social media to criticize American singer, Beyonce

 - She accused Beyonce of cultural appropriation, stating that Africa is not a prop

-While many music lovers have hailed Beyonce following the trailer release of her upcoming Disney movie, a Nigerian model identified as @Dimssoo on Twitter, is not one of them.
+While many music lovers have hailed Beyonce following the trailer release of her upcoming Disney movie, a Nigerian model identified as Dimssoo on Twitter, has quite a different opinion on it.

 In a lengthy Twitter thread, Dimssoo accused the singer of cultural appropriation and also stated that the Flawless singer is contributing to the problematic ideologies of how Africa is viewed.